CelineBen/LineEmUp/README.md

 ConnectFour
 ===========

-Android Application/Game - Connect Four
+This is an Android Application that I developped in a team of 3.
+It is based on the Connect Four game.